 A double column cash book, also known as a two column cash book, consists of two columns on each side to record cash and bank transactions.

 Rather than separating cash and bank accounts, a double column cash book enables accountants to maintain the two accounts side by side.
-This allows for greater convenience when recording transactions.
-In particular, we can quickly see overall balances.

 Simply by adding a bank column to both sides of a single column cash book, we can turn it into a double column (or two column) cash book.